-No one ever asks me what font or syntax theme I use, but the first rule of being a power user is telling everyone about it.
+No one ever asks me what font or syntax theme I use, but nevertheless here we are.

 I started using Vim full time since the beginning of 2018 and I can’t imagine my life without it.
 Vim is a gateway drug to the life of optimizing for productivity (even if it costs you some productivity up front!).

 The primary reason why I love Vim is the keyboard focused design.
 It keeps my hands and arms in relatively the same position as I work, as I rarely need to reach for the mouse.
 It’s not that the mouse is a bad input device, but the travel distance between the mouse and home row on your keyboard starts to become a problem the faster you work.
 You can cut down on this by getting a tenkeyless or 60%, but it can’t beat not moving your hands at all!

 I like the subtle dark theme with hints of green.
 I use this in NeoVim, Alacritty, and Alfred.

 I switched fonts every so often, and this is my current choice.

 I switched to Alacritty because I thought iTerm2 was causing my computer to crash (I think I have since concluded that it is a macOS bug).

 I’ve kept using it, as it is super lightweight and is meant to be used with tmux